symopsio/terraform-github-actions-oidc/Blog.md

 ### GitHub Actions Permissions

 Using GitHub OIDC means you'll have to do some permissions configuration in your GitHub Action configs.
 If your organization is set up to allow [permissive default access](https://docs.github.com/en/github-ae@latest/actions/security-guides/automatic-token-authentication#permissions-for-the-github_token), then you may not have encountered the GitHub permissions configuration requirements before.
 GitHub OIDC requires `write` for the `id-token` scope, which is not in the default access scopes.
 The tricky thing is that once you configure any permissions, all the ones you don't specify are set to no access.
 So you have to configure all the ones you need.
-Since our workflow [configs](.github/workflows) are going to create and comment on pull requests, we've added the `contents`, `issues`, and `pull-requests` scopes in addition to the `id-token` scope.
+Since our workflow [configs](.github/workflows) are going to create and comment on Pull Requests, we've added the `contents`, `issues`, and `pull-requests` scopes in addition to the `id-token` scope.

 ### terraform-aws-oidc-github module

 Getting your OIDC stuff set up is pretty simple, but rather than starting from scratch there's a nice starter module by [@unfunco](https://github.com/unfunco/terraform-aws-oidc-github) that we're going to use.
 The module lets you configure the name of the GitHub org and the list of GitHub repositories that your AWS Role should trust.

 Note that you can actually lock down the trust relationship to more fine grained conditions than the `terraform-aws-oidc-github` module currently exposes.
-You can filter for specific environments, for pull requests only, for specific branches, or specific tags (full details [here](https://docs.github.com/en/enterprise-cloud@latest/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect#example-subject-claims).
+You can filter for specific environments, for Pull Requests only, for specific branches, or specific tags (full details [here](https://docs.github.com/en/enterprise-cloud@latest/actions/deployment/security-hardening-your-deployments/about-security-hardening-with-openid-connect#example-subject-claims).
 We're going to contribute an example with all the knobs and levers soon!

 ### tfstate-backend module